How to Start a Fire in a Fire Pit: A Beginner's Guide

 Is it safe to use my fire pit during windy conditions?

-No—avoid using your fire pit in windy conditions as it can increase the risk of embers blowing and causing a fire hazard.
+Avoid using your fire pit in windy conditions, as this can increase the risk of embers blowing and creating a fire hazard.